wpsharks/comet-cache-kb/questions/2015/83-why-does-zencache-show-an-apc-extension-warning.md

 Disabling the APC extension will have no adverse effects on your site.
 In fact, since the APC extension is so buggy, you will likely be _improving_ your server by disabling the APC extension!

-If you want to use an opcode cache, we recommend using the [Opcache extension](http://php.net/manual/en/book.opcache.php).
-The APC extension has been replaced by the newer Opcache, which is far more stable and still under active development.
+If you want to use an opcode cache, we recommend using the [OPcache extension](http://php.net/manual/en/book.opcache.php).
+The APC extension has been replaced by the newer OPcache, which is far more stable and still under active development.

 ## How can I disable the APC Extension?